Michael-Stout/Capstone-Project-CTU-13-M24-/README.md

 Since the dataset is imbalanced (Botnet flows outnumber Normal flows by about 3:1), the best metric to compare models here is typically one that balances precision and recall, such as F1 score (or closely related metrics like PR AUC/mAP).
 A high F1 means the model reliably detects Botnet flows without too many false alarms.
 Although accuracy is high for most models, it can be misleading when imbalanced classes; hence, F1 or mAP are more robust measures for this task.

-In this table, KNN maintains perfect precision and very few missed Botnet flows (high recall), leading to an F1 near 0.9994.
+In this table, KNN maintains perfect precision and few missed Botnet flows (high recall), leading to an F1 near 0.9994.
 Combining that with a perfect ROC AUC and mAP underscores KNN’s ability to separate classes with minimal error—even in an imbalanced setting—makes it the top model for Botnet detection.

 | Model              | best_params                                                                                              |   train_time_sec |    cv_f1 |   test_accuracy |   test_precision |   test_recall |   test_f1 |   specificity |   test_roc_auc |   log_loss |      mAP | confusion_matrix   |
 |:-------------------|:---------------------------------------------------------------------------------------------------------|-----------------:|---------:|----------------:|-----------------:|--------------:|----------:|--------------:|---------------:|-----------:|---------:|:-------------------|